 Day 5: Last-minute Reykjavík and departure

-Should you be keen to experience Iceland in the winter, you could enjoy this 5-day Iceland itinerary in the colder months.
-You’d get the chance to try cold-weather activities like ice caving and Northern Lights hunting on a winter self-drive tour in Iceland.
+Dreaming of a winter wonderland?
+You can also enjoy this Iceland itinerary for 5 days in the colder months.
+You’d get the chance to try ice caving and Northern Lights hunting on a winter self-drive tour in Iceland.

 - Want to venture beyond South Iceland?
 Choose from these Iceland Ring Road packages.

-This multi-day tour from Reykjavík covers the highlights of Iceland, including the Golden Circle and Snæfellsnes peninsula.
+This sample itinerary in Iceland from Reykjavík covers the island's highlights, including the Golden Circle and the Snæfellsnes Peninsula.
 Best experienced in the winter months, you can spend as many days exploring as you like.
-Whether you’re a thrill-seeker looking for glacier hiking, or you’re after some relaxing downtime, you can get the best of both.
+Whether you’re a thrill-seeker looking for glacier hiking or after some relaxing downtime, you can get the best of both.

 - Discover the perfect city break for you with these multi-day tours from Reykjavík.